-The 2005 Series C Bonds are being purchased by LaSalle Capital Markets ("LaSalle"), a Division of ABN AMRO Financial Services, Inc., Chicago, Illinois at the purchase price (expressed as a percentage of the aggregate initial principal amount of the 2005 Series C Bonds) of 100% pursuant to the terms of a purchase contract.
-The obligation to make the purchase of the 2005 Series C Bonds is subject to certain terms and conditions and the approval of certain legal matters by counsel.
-LaSalle will receive a fee of \$88,673.89 (which includes \$3,743.12 for the initial semi-annual premium for the Insurance Policy relating to the 2005 Series C Bonds that is being paid for by LaSalle) for its services and expenses in connection with the issuance and delivery of the 2005 Series C Bonds, to be paid by the Authority.
-The Underwriter may offer and sell the 2005 Series C Bonds offered to the public to certain dealers (including dealers depositing the 2005 Series C Bonds into unit investment trusts, certain of which may be sponsored or managed by an Underwriter) and others at prices lower than the public offering prices stated on the cover page hereof.
+The Offered Bonds are being purchased by Merrill Lynch, Pierce, Fenner & Smith Incorporated ("Merrill Lynch"), Chicago, Illinois at the purchase price (expressed as a percentage of the aggregate initial principal amount of the Offered Bonds) of 100% pursuant to the terms of a purchase contract.
+The obligation to make the purchase of the Offered Bonds is subject to certain terms and conditions and the approval of certain legal matters by counsel.

+Merrill Lynch will receive: (i) a fee of \$77,033.67 (which includes the initial semi-annual premium for the Insurance Policy relating to the 2006 Series E Bonds and other expenses that are being paid for by Merrill Lynch) for its services in connection with the issuance and delivery of the 2006 Series E Bonds, to be paid by the Authority; (ii) a fee of \$37,060.10 (which includes the initial semi-annual premium for the Insurance Policy relating to the 2006 Series F Bonds and other expenses that are being paid for by Merrill Lynch) for its services in connection with the issuance and delivery of the 2006 Series F Bonds, to be paid by the Authority and (iii) a fee of \$38,539.80 (which includes the initial semi-annual premium for the Insurance Policy relating to the 2006 Series J Bonds and other expenses that are being paid for by Merrill Lynch) for its services in connection with the insurance and delivery of the 2006 Series J Bonds, to be paid by the Authority.
+The Underwriter may offer and sell the Offered Bonds offered to the public to certain dealers (including dealers depositing the Offered Bonds into unit investment trusts, certain of which may be sponsored or managed by an Underwriter) and others at prices other than the public offering prices stated on the cover page hereof.